TheD4RKY/TheD4RKY/README.md

 - Any other: Google Translate

 ## Something about me
-- 👋 Hi, I’m @TheD4RKY also known as Dennis Kalužík
+- 👋 Hi, I’m @TheD4RKY also known as Dennis K.
-- 👀 I’m interested in developing web applications or any other interesting project.
-I love react and especially framework NextJS.
 - :video_game: In my spare time I love to play computer games (especially Escape from Tarkov) or I do touch grass aswell (spending time in hookah lounge, bar, on casuall walk).
 - 🌱 My favorite programming languages are Typescript/Javascript.
 I graduated high school with specialization on "IT".
 In school I've been learning C++/PHP/MySQL/HTML5/CSS3 and Js/Ts in free time.
-- 📫 You can reach me on - discord: -TheRealDarky-#7232 or via email: growlbox123g@gmail.com.
+- 📫 You can reach me on - discord: -TheRealDarky-
 ## Favorite Non-Tech Things?

 ### :car: Car
 - Subaru WRX STI 2015
+- Car I own: Skoda Superb MK2

 ### :book: Book
 - World of Warcraft: Rise of the lich king

 ### :notes: Music
-- Rap
+- Rap, Rap Metal

 ### :blue_book: Manga/Anime
-- Bleach, Berserk
+- Bleach, Berserk, One Piece, Solo leveling

 ### :movie_camera: Movie
 - Pulp Fiction, Trainspotting, LOTR Trillogy